Steve Pavlina . com

 When you experience misalignment between these four areas/questions, the natural tendency is to slow down… sometimes to a crawl.
 You’ll feel like you have all these ideas pulling you in different directions, but you aren’t fully satisfying any of them.
 Your mind knows that continuing to work hard is likely to be futile and won’t solve the real problem of incongruence.
 It knows it’s time for you to stop, ask directions, and choose the path of alignment.

 I went through this while running my games business.
 While I had many projects to grow the business, I knew deep down that I didn’t want to run that business for another decade.
 I was containerizing everything: my health over here, my relationship there, my work here, and my spirituality there.
 Each part of my life felt like it had its own set of rules.
 Eventually I started questioning whether this was the best way to live.
 Are we supposed to live like a collection of parts or as an integrated whole?
 I wondered whether it would be possible to live in such a way where there was only one set of rules governing all areas, essentially meaning that I followed my deepest spiritual beliefs in all matters.
-This line of questioning led me to discover just how it might be possible for all these different parts of my life might become a single, integrated whole.
+This line of questioning led me to discover just how it might be possible for all these different parts of my life to become a single, integrated whole.
 This would mean that my business and my conscience and my interpersonal relationships were all one.
 There would be no sense of separation.

 In order to go through this process, I had to transform certain parts of my life while totally shifting others.
 I tried to transform my career initially from within, but the disconnect was big enough that it required a more dramatic shift.
 Other parts of my life were able to adapt more flexibly.
 The main reason for my shift away from my games business was that it wasn’t a strong enough outlet for service for me.
 I think that given enough time, the original business could have been shifted, but that wasn’t the best route for me too take.
 It was faster and simpler to build a new business from scratch with the goal of congruence in mind than to try to refactor the existing business.